xandjiji/fruit-ninja-item-pack-TBOI-MOD/README.md

   - BANANA (active single use item):

--While held, all enemy flies become familiar blue flies (Lord of the Flies effect) -If you choose to eat the banana you get +1 eternal heart
+While held, all enemy flies become familiar blue flies (Lord of the Flies effect) -If you choose to eat the banana you get +1 eternal heart

+---

-CUCUMBER (passive item):
+  - CUCUMBER (passive item):

--Keep it somewhere and you get a strong +0.5 speed up
+Keep it somewhere and you get a strong +0.5 speed up

+---

-WATERMELON (passive item):
+  - WATERMELON (passive item):

--You fire tears as if you were spitting seeds! + penetrative shots AND +0.9 shot speed up
+You fire tears as if you were spitting seeds! + penetrative shots AND +0.9 shot speed up

+---

-CHERRY (active single use item):
+  - CHERRY (active single use item):

--Spawn a Slot Machine AND Blood Donation Machine combo + lucky penny!
+Spawn a Slot Machine AND Blood Donation Machine combo + lucky penny!

+---

-SPINACH (passive item):
+  - SPINACH (passive item):

--Grow big and strong as popeye! +1.0 damage up AND destroy objects on contact
+Grow big and strong as popeye! +1.0 damage up AND destroy objects on contact

+---

-GRANDMA's MULTIVITAMINICS (pill):
+  - GRANDMA's MULTIVITAMINICS (pill):

--Swallow to get a random color everytime!
+Swallow to get a random color everytime!

+---

 And yes, they have costumes and visual effects :-)

+---

-TRANSFORMATION
+  - TRANSFORMATION

 If you pick up at least 3 fruits, you'll become Ninja Fruit Mastahh!
 +1.25 damage multiplier
 +0.3 shotspeed